marussiakuz/java-explore-with-me/README.md

 </br>

-The project is covered by the following tests: Web MVC Tests, Mockito, JUnit5, Json test.
+The project is covered by the following tests: Web MVC Tests, Mockito, JUnit5, Json test, Integration Tests.

 <hr>